Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL

 38.5k people

 In 2023, there were 3.16 times more White (Non-Hispanic) residents (52.3k people) in Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL than any other race or ethnicity.
-There were 16.6k White (Hispanic) and 15.1k Two+ (Hispanic) residents, the second and third most common ethnic groups.
+There were 16.6k White (Hispanic) and 14.9k Two Races Including Other (Hispanic) residents, the second and third most common ethnic groups.

 36.9% of the people in Southeast Heartland--Hendry, Highlands (South & East), Glades, & Okeechobee Counties PUMA, FL are hispanic (38.5k people).